Looking for a mini greenhouse for your home and don't know where to start?

 Another idea is to put a Window Greenhouse in a sunny room, such as a kitchen.
 It doesn't take up any extra space and is ideal for growing flowers and herbs.
 Do you have just a few humidity-loving plants?
 Consider a Wardian Case for your small tropicals.

-The 4-tier greenhouse (shown at left) is ready for growing indoors or out.
+The 4-Tier Mini Greenhouse shown above is ready for growing indoors or out.

 Outdoors, use it to harden off seedlings in spring and to protect your perennials from early frost in fall.